SUNY Orange

-SUNY Orange (Orange County Community College) is a public community college with two campuses, one in Middletown, New York and one in Newburgh, New York.
+SUNY Orange (Orange County Community College) is a public community college with two campuses, one in Middletown, New York, and one in Newburgh, New York.
 It is part of the State University of New York (SUNY) system and offers almost 40 associate degrees and certificate programs.
 SUNY Orange is accredited by Middle States Commission on Higher Education.
 The college employs an open enrollment policy to all applicants who are graduates of an accredited high school or recipients of a state high school equivalency diploma.

 History

-In 1945, Orange County did not have a public college.
-Except for the military academy at West Point and what would become SUNY New Paltz, there was no college on the west side of the Hudson River from New York City to the state capital at Albany.
-The research for a permanent college began after World War II in 1948, and a site needed to be chosen for the college.
+As late as 1945, on the west side of the Hudson River from New York City to the state capital at Albany, there were only two colleges, the United States Military Academy at West Point and what would become SUNY New Paltz.
+Orange County did not have a public college, and consequently in 1948, research began to find a suitable site.

 The Webb Horton House and property, now the 'mansion' at the Middletown campus, was chosen for founding the college.
 Built by Webb Horton, the mansion was left to his cousin, John H. Morrison, upon his death.
 His wife Mrs. Christine Morrison, lived there alone after the death of her husband in 1946.
 In 1950, she donated the mansion and property as the home of Orange County Community College.

 The College was founded in 1950, opening its doors to 160 students as the first county-sponsored community college in the SUNY system.
 It was the first community college in the nation to offer a two-year nursing degree program.

 When it opened, the College consisted of Morrison Hall and Horton Hall, on 14 acres.
 Today, it has 12 buildings at the Middletown campus, and two buildings at the Newburgh campus.